UnitexGramLab/unitex-governance/governance.md

 Anyone can be a user; there are no special requirements.
 Users who continue to engage with the project and the community will often find themselves becoming more and more involved.
 Such users may then go on to become Unitex/GramLab Contributors, as described below.

-#### Unitex/GramLab Contributors
+#### Unitex/GramLab Contributor

 Unitex/GramLab Contributors are community members who contribute in concrete ways to the project.
 Contribution may be a one time participation or occur over time.
 Contribution can take place in many specific ways:

-##### Linguistic Resources Contributors
-[LR-contributor]

-* Contributing new linguistic resources and helping maintain existing ones.
+* Helping maintain existing linguistic resources.

-###### Become a Linguistic Resources Contributor

-##### Coding Contributors
-[DEV-Contributor]

-* Adding features.
 * Submitting patches to fix bugs or add features.
 * Identifying requirements.
-* Assisting with project infrastructure.

-###### Become a Coding Contributor

-The [documentation for developers](https://github.com//UnitexGramLab/unitex-doc-devel) is a good place to start getting familiar with the coding style and documentation guidelines.
-We invite contributors to share their feature development and patch idea through the [developer mailing list][devel] or the [users forum][forum].
-It is recommended to start with small patches and share your code early so the existing committers (see next section) can provide feedback and guidance.

-##### Non-Coding Contributors

-[Non-code contributions](https://modelviewculture.com/pieces/non-coding-contributors-in-open-source) ([Contributor]) are incredibly valuable and very welcome,  Here are some examples of simple ways to contribute:

-* Writing and maintaining the documentation (e.g. [tutorials][tutorials])
-* Participate in the community's activities.

-###### Become a Non-Coding Contributor

-#### Unitex/GramLab Committers
+#### Unitex/GramLab Committer

 Unitex/GramLab Committers are contributors who have shown dedication to the project, i.e. providing valuable contribution over a period of time, have a deep understanding of the code base and project strategy and work well with contributors and users.
 Committers have no more authorities than contributors, and they should engage with the community through the [developer mailing list][devel] or the [users forum][forum] regarding their intention.
-However committers have earn enough trust from the community to have direct access to the project code base without having to submit pull request.
+However committers have earn enough trust from the community to have direct access to the project code base without having to submit pull requests.
 Committers seeks approval after the contribution is made, rather than before.
-Therefor committers
+Therefor committers:

 * Help contributors via the [developer mailing list][devel].
 * Merge pull request submit by contributors.